-The Faculty Honor Board will render its decision on the allegation(s) within thirty (30) days of the investigatory meeting, unless the Board and the Respondent mutually agree to extend that period.
+The Faculty Honor Board will render its decision on the allegation(s) within twenty (20) business days of the investigatory meeting, unless the Board and the Respondent mutually agree to extend that period.
 The Respondent will be found responsible only if the Faculty Honor Board concludes that a preponderance of the evidence supports a finding of one or more violations of the SCOL Honor Code.

 The Board will issue a written report to the Respondent providing (1) a brief summary of the procedural steps that have been undertaken; (2) a summary of the Board's decision and underlying rationale; and (3) if relevant, a description of the outcome to be imposed.
-The report will be shared with the SCOL Registrar and be stored as part of the Respondent's educational record.
+The report will be shared with the SCOL Registrar and be stored as part of the Respondent's educational record, and shared with the Dean of the SCOL in case Respondent submits an appeal pursuant to Section IV.
 The report will be maintained as part of the Faculty Honor Board's records.